theNewbieClub-MAL/gfxEncyclopedia/gfx/cards.md

 ## Requirement for creating cards
 * Allowed file format for card: PNG, APNG (Animated PNG), GIF, JPEG.
 However, PNG is recommended.
 * Resolution/size for card can not exceed 360x241px with 300dpi.
+* Ratio (rotation) can be landscape, portrait, or square.
 * Card should *at least* contains 3 (three) text fields/spaces:
   * **Edition name**, e.g: School Edition.
   * **Club Name**, e.g: The Newbie Club